aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/reflectioneffect/_index.md

 ```

-Gets and sets the end position (along the alpha gradient ramp) of the end alpha value,in unit of percentage
+the end position (along the alpha gradient ramp) of the end alpha value,in unit of percentage

 **Returns:**
 double